 Letter grades are required for all prerequisites; applicants taking classes Pass/Fail MUST have the registrar or the course instructor provide a grade equivalency.
 If a grade equivalency is not submitted, the lowest passing grade, typically a D, will be used.
 In this case, it is in the applicant’s best interest to repeat the course.

 Applicants who wish to submit Advanced Placement (AP) scores in fulfillment of a pre-requisite course must have scores that meet the criteria used by Columbia College.
 Depending upon the department, only scores of 4 or 5 are accepted.
-Please see Columbia College’s website for details on acceptable test scores.
+Please click here for details on acceptable test scores.
 If your AP score does not appear on your college transcript, please have it reported to our office.
 Our school code is 7707.

 Note: We do not accept CLEP in lieu of coursework.

-Prior to matriculation, current certification in community cardiopulmonary resuscitation (CPR) is required.
+Prior to matriculation, current certification in child and adult cardiopulmonary resuscitation (CPR) is required.

 Applicants must have prior knowledge of, or experience in, occupational therapy through observation, work, or volunteer experience.
 This experience should be documented on your CV.
 We do not require additional forms.

-International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL or the ITELTS, including the written portion of the test.
+International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL or the IELTS, including the written portion of the test.